mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 # Network License Manager for MATLAB on Microsoft Azure (Windows VM)

+This repository shows how to automate the process of starting a Network License Manager for MATLAB®  running on a Windows®  virtual machine, in your Azure®  account.
+The cloud resources are created using Azure Resource Manager (ARM) templates.
+For information about the architecture of this solution, see [Learn about Architecture](#learn-about-architecture).

 # Requirements

-Before starting, you need:
+You need:

-- An Azure&reg; account.
+- An Azure account.

-- A valid MathWorks&reg; license.
-For more information on how to configure your license for cloud use, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).
+- A valid MathWorks®  license.
+For more information on how to configure your license for cloud use, see [License Requirements for MATLAB on Cloud Platforms](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).

-- To be an administrator of the network license that you want to use.
+- Administrator status for the network license you want to use.

 # Costs
 You are responsible for the cost of the Azure services used when you create cloud resources using this guide.
-Resource settings, such as instance type, will affect the cost of deployment.
+Resource settings, such as instance type, affect the cost of deployment.
 For cost estimates, see the pricing pages for each Azure service you will be using.
 Prices are subject to change.

-# Introduction
-The following guide will help you automate the process of launching a Network License Manager for MATLAB&reg;, running on a Windows virtual machine, using your Azure account.
-The cloud resources are created using Azure Resource Manager (ARM) templates.
-For information about the architecture of this solution, see [Learn About Network License Manager for MATLAB Architecture](#learn-about-network-license-manager-for-matlab-architecture).

 # Deployment Steps